Best Dynamic Stretches for Runners

 1. Start from a standing position.

 2. Skip, exaggerating your skips so you soar slightly higher than regular skips.
+Alternate hopping up from your right foot and then your left foot in a fluid movement.
 Also, swing your arms at the same time.
 Adding the arm swing will help stretch your shoulders as well as help you balance.

 3. Skip for 3o seconds.